AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 The code works the way we have it, but what if you want to raise the height of the ground line by one pixel?
 You have to change it in several places.
 Or, we could forget what -12 means.
 Or, what if we don't know how wide the screen is?

-Remember, we used TFT_WIDTH and TFT_HEIGHT before.
+Remember, we used the TFT_WIDTH and TFT_HEIGHT macros before.
 We didn't make these, someone else did.
-Presumably, if the screen size is changed, we can assume that these Macros are being change appropriately, so we don't suddenly find our code doesn't work because the screen is 32 pixels wider or something.
+Presumably, if the screen size is changed, we can assume that these Macros are being changed appropriately, so we don't suddenly find our code doesn't work because the screen is 32 pixels wider or something.
 It also helps us as devs since we don't need to remember how wide the screen is, we can just grab the number.

 In the same way, we can define our own Macros to provide us with an easy way to tweak the program, and recall what the value is.